henrinormak/Heimdall/README.md

 ## Requirements

-This branch of Heimdall requires Swift 2, and is only compatible with iOS 8 and above.
+This branch of Heimdall requires Swift 2 and works with only Xcode 7 Beta (iOS 9 SDK)

 ## Installation